Some students will be given the option to test in an online forum for their admissions test. This test could be one of the following:

 - What resources do I require to test?

-Students will require a reliable internet connection, a webcam and a private place to test.
+Students will require a reliable internet connection, a computer (desktop or laptop) , a webcam, a microphone and a private and quiet place to test.
+Please note that Chromebooks, tablets or smartphones are not allowed to be used to complete testing with a live proctor using Examity.
 We recommend using an ethernet cord for the strongest internet signal.
 A private room can be your bedroom, or living room, as long as there are no people or distractions around.
+Please note that calculators are not allowed for admissions testing.

 - Can I test my system to ensure I have the necessary requirements?